 Input Object

-The input object provides convenient property-based access to request body data.
-It's available in all expressions and expr blocks.
+The input object is a property-style shorthand for request body fields.
+Instead of get('field'), you write input.field.
+It is automatically available in all expressions and expr blocks.

 Basic Usage